French art: Baroque and Classicism

-The seventeenth century marked a golden age for French art in all fields.
+The seventeenth century marked a golden age for French art in all fields as the country recovered from its Wars of Religion and established itself as the leading European political power under the reigns of Henry IV, Louis XIII and Louis XIV.

-In the early part of the seventeenth century, late mannerist and early Baroque tendencies continued to flourish in the court of Marie de Medici and Louis XIII.
+In the early part of the seventeenth century, late mannerist and early Baroque tendencies continued to flourish in the court of Marie de Medici and her son Louis XIII.

 Art from this period shows influences from both the north of Europe, namely the Dutch and Flemish schools, and from Roman painters of the Counter-Reformation.
 Artists in France frequently debated the contrasting merits of Peter Paul Rubens with his Flemish baroque, voluptuous lines and colors to Nicolas Poussin with his rational control, proportion, Roman classicist baroque style.
 Another proponent of classicism working in Rome was Claude Gellée, known as Le Lorrain, who defined the form of classical landscape.

 Many young French painters of the beginning of the century went to Rome to train themselves and soon assimilated Caravaggio's influence, for example Valentin de Boulogne and Simon Vouet.
-The later is credited with bringing the baroque in France and at his return in Paris in 1627 he was named first painter of the king.
+The latter is credited with bringing the baroque in France and at his return to Paris in 1627 he was named first painter of the king.
 But French painting soon departed from the extravagance and naturalism of Italian baroque, and painters such as Eustache Le Sueur and Laurent de La Hyre, following Poussin's example, developed a classicist way known as Parisian Atticism, inspired by Antiquity, and focusing on proportion, harmony and the importance of drawing.
 Even Vouet, after his return from Italy, changed his manner to a more measured but still highly decorative and elegant style.

 Georges de La Tour, The Penitent Magdalene, c.
 1640.

-But at the same time there was still a strong Caravaggisti Baroque school represented in the period by the amazing candle-lit paintings of Georges de La Tour.
+But at the same time there was still a strong Caravaggisti school represented by the amazing candle-lit paintings of Georges de La Tour, who was mainly active in his native Lorraine but also worked for a short period of time in Paris.
 The wretched and the poor were featured in a quasi-Dutch manner in the paintings by the three Le Nain brothers.
 In the paintings of Philippe de Champaigne there are both propagandistic portraits of first minister Cardinal Richelieu and other more contemplative portraits of people in the Catholic Jansenist sect.